Skip to content

 Jason Stolz CLTC, CRPC

-Being overweight or having a higher BMI does not disqualify you from getting affordable, traditional life insurance.
-In reality, millions of Americans fall into an “overweight” or “obese” BMI category, and life insurance companies understand this.
-What matters most is choosing the right insurer—because every carrier evaluates weight differently, and the price difference can be dramatic depending on where you apply.
+Life Insurance for Overweight People: Being overweight or having a higher BMI does not disqualify you from getting affordable, traditional life insurance.
+The reality is that millions of Americans fall into an “overweight” or “obese” BMI range, and life insurance companies underwrite these profiles every day.
+What changes is not whether you can get coverage—it’s which carrier will price you fairly based on how they interpret build, overall health, and stability.

 Compare Term Life Options